Tiffany Melvin, J.D.

 Vice President, Membership & Events

-Rachel has served as Director and more recently Vice President of Membership and Events at NASCOfor more than 13 years while implementing marketing initiatives, meetings and conferences, and collaborative projects to serve the members and increase the visibility and success of the organization.
+Rachel has served as Vice President of Membership and Events at NASCO for more than 15 years while implementing marketing initiatives, meetings and conferences, and collaborative projects to serve the members and increase the visibility and success of the organization.

 She coordinates the planning, organization and development of multiple meetings throughout the United States, Canada and Mexico and is responsible for the programming of the annual NASCOReunion which rotates between the three nations of North America.
 Each conference involves leading public opinion leaders from the public and private sectors of North America.
 In addition, she organizes NASCO Regional Competitiveness Summits, oversees website marketing and the non-profit’s various publications.
 In all efforts, she works collaboratively with her NASCO colleagues to execute programs that ensure NASCO continues to connect its members and partners to business opportunities across North America.